 This award is granted to full-time undergraduate and graduate students majoring in a business-related field at an accredited college or university.
 Scholarship recipients must attend the NCAIED Scholarship Awards Luncheon.

-Candidates should submit a completed application, along with state or federal tribal enrollment documents, official transcripts, a letter of admission or enrollment, a copy of their class schedule for the fall semester, and a personal essay.
+Candidates must submit an application along with state or federal tribal enrollment documents, official transcripts, a letter of admission or enrollment, a copy of their class schedule for the fall semester, and a personal essay.

 Professional Organizations for Native American Students

-As the oldest and largest American-Indian and Alaskan-Native organization, the NCAI is home to a variety of resources.
-The association offers numerous types of membership and benefits, including fellowship and internship opportunities, job listings, and leadership awards.
+As the oldest and largest American Indian and Alaskan Native organization, the NCAI offers a variety of membership benefits, including fellowship and internship opportunities, job listings, and leadership awards.

 Scholarships for Asian and Pacific-Islander MBA Students